burakguler/natParkiAPI/README.md

 # natParkiAPI
 Using .Net Core 3.1

-This rest API developed to understand Web API structure and SOLID principles, repository design pattern.
+This rest API developed to understand Web API structure, SOLID principles and repository design pattern.